Skip to main content

 You should:

-• gently wash your penis with warm water each day while having a bath or showering
+• gently wash your penis with warm water every day

-• gently pull back your foreskin (if you have one) and wash underneath; don't pull back the foreskin of a baby or young boy because it could be painful and cause harm
+• if you have a foreskin, gently pull it back and wash underneath - don't pull back the foreskin of a baby or young boy because it could be painful and cause harm

-• use a mild or non-perfumed soap (if you choose to use soap) to reduce the risk of skin irritation
+• use a mild or non-perfumed soap to reduce the risk of skin irritation

 • avoid using talc and deodorants on your penis as they may cause irritation